Gold: Supply and Demand

 Where is Gold Produced?

 For many years, South Africa stood as the biggest source for gold in the world.
 From the 1880s to 2006, it was the top source for gold mining around the world.
 For instance, the production of gold from South Africa was roughly 79 percent of the entire gold being produced in the world in 1970.
 But South Africa was overtaken by China in 2007, and it is not even in the top three countries The three countries that produce the most gold in the world are China, United States and Australia, with South Africa, Russia and Peru being notable mentions as well.
 These figures are based on the number of kilograms of gold produced by each nation in 2009.
+In 2016, China was the largest gold producer in the world, accounting for around 14% of total annual production

 The largest gold mines in the world are located in Uzbekistan, Indonesia, the Dominican Republic, the United States, Russia, Argentina and Australia.
 As of 2014, the largest gold mine in the world is Muruntau, located in Uzbekistan.
 The second largest is Grasberg, located in Indonesia, with Pueblo Viejo from the Dominican Republic being the third largest gold mine on the planet.
 Peru’s Yanacocha takes fourth spot, while the United States has the fifth, sixth and seventh largest mines in the world.